cameronphchen/Use_SRM/README.md

 4. Spatial SRM:
 Non-probabilistic SRM with anatomical information.
 It can be used to generate more spatially smooth functional topographies (columns of W).
 Before running this algorithm, please run compute_regularization_mat.py first to generate the required regularization matrices.

+## Which SRM should I use?
+1. If you have large number of voxels but small number of features, go for Kernel SRM.
+2. If you are pushing for predictive performance, go for SRM.
+3. If you want to get more interpretable brain maps, go for Spatial SRM.

 ##What do I need to modify: